jonaspleyer/cellular_raza-homepage/content/guides/python-bindings.md

 Since `pyo3` does not support generics, we can not expose any classes that use generics directly.
 If we wish to use any class with generics, we need to write wrappers around them.

+#### Docstrings and LSP

+Sphinx inspects the generated python object itself while most language servers rely on the inline docstrings from the python source code or `*.pyi` stub files.
+This means that the documentation of our python code which comes from Rust will show the contents of docstrings given in `src/...` while the syntax highlighting and completion will show the content of the stub file `cellular_raza_template_pyo3/cellular_raza_template_pyo3.pyi`.